arjungulzzz/ErrorAnalysis/README.md

   "groupBy": []
 }
 ```
 **Note**: `chartBreakdownFields` and `chartBucket` are not sent for drill-down requests.
-The response for this request follows the same structure as Scenario 1.
+The response for this request follows the same structure as Scenario 1, but `chartData` and `groupData` will be empty.

 ---